 What goes up, must come down.

 This is as true for the financial markets as it is for gravity.
-While equity indices may trend upward in general as expanding economies and new technology drive up the value of companies, this overall trend is punctuated with regular, and often sharp, reversals downward.
+While equity indices may trend upward in general as expanding economies and new technology drive up the value of companies, this overall trend is punctuated with regular, and often sharp, reversals downward and is where an inverse ETF can come in handy.

 Buying into a bull market is as simple as buying a basket of stocks that you like or buying an exchange-traded fund (ETF) that tracks the value of an index, industry sector or group of companies.
 Selling into a bull market, on the other hand, can be a little more complicated.
 You can short stocks or ETFs, but this is a complicated process that is expensive, has limited availability and is vulnerable to the dreaded short squeeze that market bulls do not need to contend with.